Krishishah7/ai-learning-series/02_deep_learning_foundations/README.md

 ## 🎯 Objective

-To understand the core principles of Deep Learning and implement foundational neural network concepts step-by-step with clear intuition.
+To understand the core principles of Deep Learning and implement the fundamental concepts behind neural networks, including how they make predictions, measure errors, and learn from data through hands-on implementations.

 ---